 In Blackpool our key focus is on improving health outcomes and reducing inequalities through every stage in people’s lives and to enable local commissioners to plan and commission integrated services that meet the needs of the whole community, in particular for the most vulnerable individuals and the groups with the worst health outcomes

 Together we will make Blackpool a place where all people can live long, happy and healthy lives.

-We have produced our Joint Health and Wellbeing Strategy (JHWS) which provides a statement of our vision, goals and priorities over the next three years and has been informed by the Joint Strategic Needs Assessment (JSNA) and through public consultation.
+We have produced our Joint Health and Wellbeing Strategy [PDF 933KB] (JHWS) which provides a statement of our vision, goals and priorities over the next three years and has been informed by the Joint Strategic Needs Assessment (JSNA) and through public consultation.
 The JSNA explains the current health needs of a local population and what they are likely to look like in the future.
 These are the first steps to understand the type and level of health and social care services that need to be provided in a local area.